“All of Sicily is a dimension of the imagination.”

 - All group activities are included.

-- NOT INCLUDED Beverages, desserts, lunches, gratuities to your guides, personal expenses, bike rentals, and travel to and from the destination.
+- NOT INCLUDED Beverages, desserts, lunches, one dinner, gratuities to your guides, personal expenses, bike rentals, and travel to and from the destination.

 Best time to visit